-- A modern language i.e. French or German, AND - Geography or History
+- A modern language i.e. French or German, and - Geography or History

-Third Decision Do you want to qualify for the EBacc?
+Third Decision Do I want to qualify for the EBacc?
 If you want to qualify for the EBacc you must include: French or German and Geography or History

-If you are lucky enough to have passed a GCSE (at grade 5+) in another modern language, from outside school, this will count towards your full English Baccalaureate.
+If you study another modern language, from outside school, this will count towards your full English Baccalaureate.